aws/aws-toolkit-common/telemetry/README.md

 - JetBrains - `./gradlew generateTelemetry`

 To update the generated output.
-When you are satisfied with generated telemetry, move the definitions you just added to to the appropriate file in `definitions` in this repo.
+When you are satisfied with generated telemetry, move the definitions you just added to the appropriate file in `definitions` in this repo.

 ### How to Edit